Founding closes Sept 13, 2026

 Money buys a seat.
 Not the table.

-Higher-tier members get more votes, but capped.
-The aggregate vote of small members always exceeds any individual or top-tier bloc.
+Higher-tier members get more votes, but capped at 5.
+The aggregate vote of small members always exceeds any top-tier bloc.
 No one buys control.
 No one inherits it.

 No dividends.
 No distributions.